-It's important to recognize that "Detection" doesn't just mean the myriad of devices that organizations have invested in and installed in their environments.
-Detection also entails regular Threat Hunting performed to identify potential threats that the technologies in place may have missed.
-It's a critical component of the Dwell Time equation.
-Without regular threat hunting, organizations lack the additional assurance that a threat or threat actor has not gotten past your traditional controls and isn't already present in the environment.
+It's important to recognize that "detection" doesn't just mean the myriad of devices that organizations have invested in and installed in their environments.
+Detection also entails regular threat hunting performed to identify potential threats that the technologies in place may have missed.
+It's a critical component of the dwell time equation.
+Absent threat intelligence-gathering, organizations lack the additional assurance that a threat or threat actor has not gotten past your traditional controls and isn't already present in the environment.